hysinh/mortgage-calculator/README.md

   ### Deployment
-  GitHub and Heroku was used to deploy this website.
+  GitHub and Heroku was used to deploy this website using the Gitpod Code Institute template which preloads any required dependencies.
 The following steps were taken:

   1. Log into GitHub account.
   2. Navigate to the project repository: [Memory-game]((https://github.com/hysinh/mortgage-comparison-tool)
   3. Navigate to the CODE link on the navigation across the top.